zee229/nvim-config/README.md

 # My config and cheatsheet for neovim
->with COC installed coc-clangd, coc-python, coc-htmldjango
+>with COC installed coc-clangd, coc-python, coc-htmldjango, coc-pydocstring

 ## BINDS:
 ### [ compilers ]